Pecan Pie Upside Down Cake

 Step 1: Make the topping

-In a small saucepan, combine the brown sugar, corn syrup and butter.
-Heat over low heat until butter is melted and sugar dissolves.
+In a small saucepan, combine the brown sugar, corn syrup, and butter.
+Heat over low heat until butter melts and sugar dissolves.

 Stir in the vanilla.